 To learn more, visit MyHealth.Alberta.ca

-14 BREAST IMAGING 15

 Keep track of your breast imaging

-Knowing your breast imaging history helps make you an active partner in your health care and gives MIC the information we need to compare your images and make note of any changes.
-This chart can help you keep a record of your breast imaging and when to schedule your next appointment.
+Knowing your breast imaging history helps make you an active partner in your breast health and gives MIC the information we need to compare your images and make note of any changes.
+This chart can help you keep a record of your breast imaging and remind you when to schedule your next appointment.